Skip to main content

 Event Schema

-An event schema defines
+Writing an event schema

-The generic event schema
+The generic Event Schema

 Godspeed follows Schema Driven Development & Single Source of Truth, Configure Over Code and Modular Architecture approach in